Stephane Bancel Sells 11,046 Shares of Moderna, Inc. (NASDAQ:MRNA) Stock

-Moderna, Inc. (NASDAQ:MRNA) CEO Stephane Bancel sold 11,046 shares of the company’s stock in a transaction dated Friday, April 16th.
-The shares were sold at an average price of $166.44, for a total transaction of $1,838,496.24.
-Following the transaction, the chief executive officer now directly owns 6,356,868 shares of the company’s stock, valued at $1,058,037,109.92.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Moderna, Inc. (NASDAQ:MRNA) CEO Stephane Bancel sold 11,046 shares of the business’s stock in a transaction on Friday, April 23rd.
+The stock was sold at an average price of $173.21, for a total transaction of $1,913,277.66.
+Following the completion of the sale, the chief executive officer now owns 6,345,868 shares in the company, valued at approximately $1,099,167,796.28.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through this link.

 Stephane Bancel also recently made the following trade(s):